Tracking Fred: Florida Keys Under Tropical Storm Warning

 Tropical storm force winds are likely for the Keys on Saturday.
 Gusty winds across South Florida may lead to some power outages.
 Residents should secure any loose objects outside.

 The moisture tail of Fred will keep us unsettled on Sunday with the potential for more rain and flooding.
-Fred is forecast to move northwest near or along the west coast of Florida through Sunday and is expected to make landfall somewhere along the Florida Panhandle late Sunday or early Monday morning.MORE NEWS: Lightning Strike Sparked Fire At Margate Home
+Fred is forecast to move northwest near or along the west coast of Florida through Sunday and is expected to make landfall somewhere along the Florida Panhandle late Sunday or early Monday morning.MORE NEWS: Gov. DeSantis Orders Flags At Half Staff In Tallahassee In Honor Of Former FSU Coach Bobby Bowden

 Stay safe and stay tuned to CBS4 and CBSMiami.com and download the improved CBSMiami App.